scylladb/sphinx-scylladb-theme/docs/source/getting-started/installation.rst

 #.
 From the command line, run ``make preview`` within the ``docs`` folder.
 Fix any warnings raised by Sphinx.

-   .. note:: If you are on Windows, see :ref:`How to use the toolchain in Windows <Windows_Installation>`:
+   .. tip:: If you are on Windows, see :ref:`How to use the toolchain in Windows <Windows_Installation>`.

 #.
 Once the docs build without errors, open ``http://127.0.0.1:5500/`` to preview the generated site.